department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/hearings.md

 <div class="va-introtext">

-Find out what happens at a Board of Veterans’ Appeals hearing—and how to request one if you want a Veterans Law Judge to review your appeal.
+Find out what happens at a Board of Veterans’ Appeals hearing—and how to request one if you want a Veterans Law Judge to discuss your appeal.

 </div>